stormpath/express-stormpath/docs/upgrading.rst

 Version 2.0.9 -> Version 2.0.10
 -------------------------------

-We were looking for the option ``config.web.regisgter.autoAuthorize``, to enable the auto-login-after-registration feature.
+We were looking for the option ``config.web.register.autoAuthorize``, to enable the auto-login-after-registration feature.
 This should actually be ``autoLogin``, and it is documented as this.
 The library is now looking for this option as ``autoLogin``, so you will need to change your configuration it